Page 12 – Was the Qur’an copied from the Bible?

-- The inconsistency between the Qur’an and the Bible (2 examples).
+• Category 2: A Comparative Study of the Qur’an and the Bible (2 examples).

-- Scientific theories discovered in the 20th century and only found in the Qur’an.
+• Category 3: Scientific theories discovered in the 20th century and only found in the Qur’an.

-Category 1: Muhammad himself (pbuh).
+Category 1: Muhammad himself (pbuh):

 Muhammad (pbuh) was born in Mecca (570-632); he could not write nor read and spoke only Arabic.

-Example 1: Local vs. Universal Flood during Prophet Noah (pbuh):
+Example 1: Local vs. Universal Flood during Prophet Noah (pbuh)

 The Bible tells of a universal flood during the time of the prophet Noah (pbuh) in the Book of Genesis, Chapter # 7: “Every living thing that moved on the earth perished, birds, livestock, wild animals, all the creatures that swarm over the earth, and all mankind.
 Everything on dry land that had the breath of life in its nostrils died”.